 - Primary Caregiver: The primary caregiver (a family member, close friend, or hired caregiver) is responsible for seeing that the physical needs of the patient are safely met on a day-to-day basis.
 Sometimes, the caregiver role is shared among several individuals.
 The caregiver communicates with the hospice team, letting them know about changes in the patient’s condition.
 This information is very important because it helps the Hospice team know how we can best meet the patient’s needs.

-- Hospice Physician Services: A hospice physician is responsible for the medical direction of care for patient’s in the hospice program.
-This physician is often the one who referred you to Hospice care.
-The Hospice physician will serve as a consultant, working closely with your doctor and coordinating the hospice team activities.
+- Hospice Physician: A hospice physician is responsible for the medical direction of care for patients in our hospice program.
+This physician is often the one who referred you to hospice care.
+The hospice physician will serve as a consultant, working closely with your doctor and coordinating the hospice team activities.

-- Hospice Nursing Services: Nursing care for hospice patients is provided by Registered Nurses and Licensed Vocational Nurses, includes teaching, pain and symptom control, emotional support, nutritional counseling, evaluation of disease progression, and any nursing procedure deemed necessary by the physician.
-The nurse will talk to patients or caregivers by phone, visit regularly to monitor the patient’s condition and coordinate the team’s work with you.
+- Hospice Nursing Team: Nursing care for hospice patients is provided by Registered Nurses and Licensed Vocational Nurses, includes teaching, pain, and symptom control, emotional support, nutritional counseling, evaluation of disease progression, and any nursing procedure deemed necessary by the physician.
+The nurse will talk to patients or caregivers by phone, visit regularly to monitor the patient’s condition, and coordinate the team’s work with you.

 - Hospice and Palliative Care Social Workers: Social Workers provide counseling and emotional support to patients, caregivers and loved ones in both the hospice and palliative care programs.
 The Social Worker is an experienced counselor who can help you talk about the changes that are happening.
 The Social Worker is skilled at helping families communicate with each other.
 They can also help with practical problems, including assistance with financial and legal concerns and referrals to community resources.

-- Hospice Personal Care: Certified Nursing Assistants (CNAs) are included in your hospice benefit for patients in the hospice program.
+- Hospice Personal Care Provider: Certified Nursing Assistants (CNAs) are included in your hospice benefit for patients in the hospice program.
 They are trained to provide personal care to the patient.

 - Spiritual Care Coordinators: Spiritual Care Coordinators for patient’s enrolled in the hospice program provide spiritual support and care in keeping with the patient/family cultural and religious background.
 Your Spiritual Care Coordinator can help you find a clergy member of your faith, or can help you consult with your own clergy if you wish.